-A student's withdrawal from the university will be considered as occurring the day she or he submits a completed official withdrawal form to the University Advising Center.
+A student's withdrawal from the university will be considered as occurring the day she or he submits a completed official withdrawal form to the Office of Research and Graduate Studies.
 Forms for adding or dropping courses are available in the Registrar's Office or online.
 Notice to an instructor or any other office does not cancel registration or a student's contract with the Business Office.